M-o-a-T/moat-kv/docs/source/command_line.rst

    nonexistent node to the list.

+.. program:: distkv dump

+Various low-level data handling commands.

+.. program:: distkv dump cfg

+Display the current configuration data.

+.. program:: distkv dump file

+Unpack a file and show its contents as YAML.

+.. option:: <file>

+   The name of the file to decode.

+.. program:: distkv dump init

+Create an initial data file.

+.. option:: <node>

+   The node name of the DistKV server that should load the initial file.

+.. option:: <file>

+   The file to write.
+Typically ``/var/lib/distkv/%Y-%m-%d/0.dkv``.

+.. program:: distkv dump serf

+Monitor all ``serf`` user messages.
+(I.e. not just those from DistKV.)
+Display as YAML.

 .. program:: distkv pdb

 This subcommand imports the debugger and then continues to process arguments.